vitelabs/vuilder-docs/docs/SDK/vitejs/viteapi-class.md

 ### `callOffChainContract`
 Call an offchain function of the contract.

+!!! note
-> Note: Offchain function is deprecated and replaced by view function in Solidity++ 0.8.
+    Offchain function is deprecated and replaced by view function in Solidity++ 0.8.
 If your contract is written with 0.8 or above version, use `queryContractState` instead.

 - **Parameters**
     * `object`